Portsdown and Horndean Light Railway: History

-Authorised in 1899 by an Order of the 1896 Light Railway Commission under the Light Railway Act, it opened on 3 March 1903 and started from a junction with the Portsmouth Corporation Transport street tramway system on the Portsmouth Road, south of Cosham Station.
-The company was a wholly owned subsidiary of The Provincial Tramways Company.
+Authorised by the Portsdown and Horndean Light Railway Order 1898 of the Light Railway Commissioners under the Light Railways Act 1896, the Portsdown and Horndean Light Railway opened on 3 March 1903.
+The company was a wholly owned subsidiary of the Provincial Tramways Company.
 The system transformed the growth of the Waterlooville, Cowplain and Horndean areas.
 Guidebooks were produced advertising the benefits of healthy country air and fresh farm food.